 In order to ensure reasonable progress toward degree completion, students' registration is limited by the number of "I" grades they receive.
 Students with two "I" grades may register for six hours, or nine hours with permission of their Graduate Program Committee and the Dean of Graduate Studies and Research.
 Students with three "I" grades may register for three credit hours, or six hours with permission of their Graduate Program Committee and the Dean of Graduate Studies and Research.
 Students with four "I" grades may register for three credit hours only with permission of their Graduate Program Committee and the Dean of Graduate Studies and Research.
-Students much permission of their Graduate Program Committee and the Dean of Graduate Studies and Research.
+Students must hour "I" grades may register for three credit hours only with permission of their Graduate Program Committee and the Dean of Graduate Studies and Research.